arangodb/docs/drivers/java-reference-serialization.md

 # Serialization

-While older versions of the driver used mapping features provided by the `velocypack` library, nowadays it is recommended to use `jackson-dataformat-velocypack`, which is a [Jackson](https://github.com/FasterXML/jackson) extension component for reading and writing VelocyPack and JSON using the [Jackson Databind API](https://github.com/FasterXML/jackson-databind).
+While older versions of the driver used mapping features provided by the `velocypack` library, nowadays it is recommended to use [jackson-dataformat-velocypack](https://github.com/arangodb/jackson-dataformat-velocypack), which is a [Jackson](https://github.com/FasterXML/jackson) extension component for reading and writing VelocyPack and JSON using the [Jackson Databind API](https://github.com/FasterXML/jackson-databind).

 ## Import in maven